 As consumers return to their favourite retailers, the first priority is making sure that everyone feels safe with carefully implemented and managed Covid-19 health and safety measures.
 And next?
-Reminding them that instore shopping experiences can be enjoyable, even in these uncertain times.
+Reminding them that in-store shopping experiences can be enjoyable, even in these uncertain times.
 Here are 5 top tips for managing retail marketing amidst covid-19.

 As a retailer, possibly working with reduced marketing budgets, you’ll need to be selective and inventive with how you manage your displays and promote your products.

-When you’ve mastered clear health and safety messages, there is room for some great visual marketing to entice shoppers in, and to keep those that are queueing engaged.
-Although footfall is reduced, some retailers have already found that once people actually step foot in store, overall spend is higher.
+When you’ve mastered clear health and safety messages, there is room for some great visual marketing to entice shoppers in and to keep those that are queueing engaged.
+Although footfall is reduced, some retailers have already found that once people actually step foot in a store, overall spend is higher.

-Don’t have window space to capture the attention of passing and waiting shoppers in some stores?
-Use A-boards, lollipops and interactive floor stickers to share information, highlight offers or even just provide an interesting distraction.
+Don’t have window space to capture the attention of passing and waiting for shoppers in some stores?
+Use A-boards, lollipops and interactive floor stickers to share information, highlight offers, or even just provide an interesting distraction.
 All of these things will help create a more enjoyable “new-normal” shopping experience.

 With restricted numbers allowed in each store, along with fears of an increased risk of the virus in enclosed spaces, shoppers may feel pressured to speed through aisles, pick up what they need and head for the till more quickly.